Rishhhhh/voike/README.md

 - **VVM descriptors** wrap external runtimes (Python, C++, TF Serving, etc.) with env requirements and IO schemas.
 - **Agents** contribute FLOW by calling APIX (`flow.parse/plan/execute`, `agent.*` ops) and logging to `/orchestrator/tasks`.
 - **Capsules** snapshot FLOW + plans + artifacts for reproducibility.
+- `flows/voike-regression.flow` is a codified version of the full regression run: it ingests sample data, runs hybrid queries, dispatches a grid Fibonacci job, builds VPKGs, deploys services, and captures a capsule so you can replay the entire smoke test through VOIKE itself.

 ### Goals
 - **Universal**: any language/framework becomes a FLOW plan + VPKG deployment.